Quality Control in the Sewing Section

 C=the no. of defective samples which can be taken

-S=Skip interval; i.e. the no. of bundles after which sample swill be taken.
+S=Skip interval; i.e. the no. of bundles after which sample will be taken.

 M= Clearance interval i.e. no. of successive good/ approved bundles.